-So what is mindfulness and can we as parents modify some of the classroom programs at home to help our students succeed at Common Core Math?
+So what is mindfulness and can we as parents modify some of the classroom programs at home to help our students succeed at Math?
 First, we must remember organizing the brain for math skills involves more than just quizzing our children on their times tables.
 To effectively prep the brain and our child’s memory for retaining numbers and visualizing math facts in our heads, children need purposeful movement exercises.

 In the Time Magazine article, it discusses how some of the students in the classroom would participate in a program that focused on sensory enhancing activities, similar to what you see here.
 The kids participated in mindful sensory exercises that combined eating and smelling as well as cognitive exercises where students could see and discuss issues from another’s point of view.
 The program also involves three-minute meditation sessions, three times a day, in addition to learning gratitude and doing kind things for each other.
 Mindful movement and body awareness exercises were used as well.
-I can’t tell you how excited I was to review all of these strategies that were used in this study because here at Integrated Learning Strategies, many of the same strategies are being implemented with our wonderful students as you see here.

 Body Awareness Exercises

-Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning disabilities achieve academic success.
+Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning challenges achieve academic success.
 Our services provide kids with non-traditional tutoring programs within the Davis County, Kaysville, Layton, Syracuse, Farmington, and Centerville areas.
 Areas to find Integrated Learning Strategies include: Reading tutors in Kaysville, Math tutors in Kaysville, Common Core Tutors in Kaysville, Tutors in Utah, Utah Tutoring Programs